IanGlass/budgetty/README.md

 #### HTML
 The board is broken into two main divs, top and bottom, which contain the budget totals, and income and expenses lists respectively.
+Within top, there are four elements:
+* The title, containing the current month
+* The total remaining budget ```htmlbudget__value```

 ```html
 <!DOCTYPE html>